-This recipe for fish batter is made with beer which gives delicious light and crisp results when deep fried.
-If you prefer you can replace all or half the liquid with sparkling water – it’s the carbon dioxide bubbles in the liquid that create the crisp finish.
+This beer battered fish recipe is full of flavour and gives delicious light and crisp results when deep fried.
+If you prefer you can replace all – or half – the liquid with sparkling water you can – as it’s the carbon dioxide bubbles in the liquid that create the crisp finish.
 Make sure the oil reaches the correct temperature before adding the fish– too hot and the batter will brown but the fish won’t be cooked through, not hot enough and the batter will soak up too much oil and be greasy and soggy.

 - 115g plain flour